autobrr/omegabrr/README.md

 ## Exclude alternative titles from Sonarr

 You can drop alternate show titles from being added by setting `excludeAlternateTitles: true` for Sonarr in your config.

+### Include Unmonitored Items

+By default, omegabrr only processes monitored items.
+You can include unmonitored items by setting `includeUnmonitored: true` in your arr configuration.
+This is particularly useful in cross-seed scenarios where you want to match against all items.

 ## Plaintext lists specific options